RazielLluch/CSC172-AssociationMining-Lluch/README.md

 - Preprocess the gaming survey dataset by cleaning responses, handling missing values, and converting all relevant features (e.g., preferred genres, platforms, competitive/casual style, spending habits, and binned playtime/hours‑per‑week) into categorical variables suitable for association rule mining.
 - Transform the preprocessed data into a transaction format (one‑hot encoded items per respondent) that can be used as input to the Apriori algorithm.​
 - Implement the Apriori algorithm (via mlxtend) to generate frequent itemsets and association rules that describe co‑occurring preferences and behaviors among gamers.​
-- Evaluate and filter the discovered rules using support, confidence, lift, and conviction to retain only statistically meaningful and interpretable patterns.​
+- Evaluate and filter the discovered rules using support, confidence, lift to retain only statistically meaningful and interpretable patterns.​
 - Interpret and visualize key rules to highlight distinct player segments (e.g., high‑playtime competitive players, casual mobile players, multi‑genre enthusiasts) and discuss potential implications for game design and marketing.

 ### 1.3 Scope and Limitations
 **Scope:**
 - Analyze one cleaned gaming survey dataset where each respondent is modeled as a transaction composed of binary items representing demographics, platforms, genres, playstyle, time spent gaming, and spending patterns.
 - Apply association rule mining using the Apriori algorithm to generate frequent itemsets and association rules that describe co‑occurring player characteristics and habits.​
-- Evaluate rules with standard metrics (support, confidence, lift, conviction) and present a curated subset of interpretable rules as gamer “personas” and preference bundles.
+- Evaluate rules with standard metrics (support, confidence, lift) and present a curated subset of interpretable rules as gamer “personas” and preference bundles.

 **Limitations:**
 - Results are limited to the sampled population of the survey and may not generalize to all gamers (other regions, age groups, or platforms).​
 - All continuous information has been discretized into bins and one‑hot encoded, so subtle numeric differences within the same bin are not modeled.​